YvesLangstonMays/MAPD/ReadMe.md

 The goal of Olsen et al. (2006) was to map phosphorylation signaling dynamics following epidermal growth factor (EGF) stimulation.
 Phosphorylation is a key regulatory event — EGFR activation triggers cascades across hundreds of downstream proteins.

-Mass spectrometry was used to track abundance of phosphopeptides at multiple timepoints post-stimulation.
+Mass spectrometry (MS) was used to track intensity of phosphopeptides at multiple timepoints after stimulation.
 Peptides were mapped using Mascot search results.

 ## Biological Context